akvo/akvo-flow-api/README.md

 ### Start

-	$ make start
+	$ make start # assumes lumen-keycloak container is running
+	$ # or #
-	$ # wait few seconds to Keycloak starts and imports the Akvo realm
+	$ make start-full # wait few seconds to Keycloak starts and imports the Akvo realm

 ### Test